TriEmbed/quercus/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue

-Before you submit an bug report or a feature request, please search the issue tracker.
+Before you submit an bug report or a feature request, please search the [issue tracker](https://github.com/TriEmbed/quercus/issues).
 An issue for your problem might already exist and the discussion might inform you of workarounds readily available.

-[ **TODO: Is the following okay, or are there more or more-specific instructions needed?** ] We want to fix all the issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
+[ **TODO: Is the following okay, or are there more or more-specific instructions needed?** ]

+We want to fix issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
 In order to reproduce bugs, we require that you provide a minimal reproduction.
 Having a minimal reproducible scenario gives us a wealth of important information without going back and forth to you with additional questions.